bmbouter/CeleryManagement/doc/policy/overview.rst

 The cmrun command runs both the ``cmpolicy`` and ``cmevents`` commands as subprocesses.
-However, they share the command line options, so the log output may not be garbled and some portions may be missing.
-For this reason, it is reccomended that ``cmpolicy`` and ``cmevents`` be used directly.
+However, they share the command line options, so the log output may be garbled and some portions may be missing.
+For this reason, it is recommended that ``cmpolicy`` and ``cmevents`` be used directly.

 Common Issues